jjasghar/chef-book/part2/06-write-simple-base-cookbook.md

 Chef Client finished, 0/7 resources updated in 1.221278403 seconds root@chef-book:~/core#
 ```

-Do'h!
-We did it again, we didn't add it to the recipe.
-This time, let's add it to the `run_list`.
+Doh!
+We did it again: we didn't add it to the recipe.
+This time, let's add it to the `run_list` instead.
 ```bash
 root@chef-book:~/core# vim core.json
 ```